 In this article:

-- How to send an update to customers who requested a feature
+- Sending an update to customers who requested a feature

-- How to monitor which features have been added to a Portal
+- Monitoring which features have been added to a Portal

 When finished, your Portal will display a number of ideas that colleagues and customers can provide feedback on.